-Whilst the train is in transit through the detection area, the LIDAR optical windows are shuttered to prevent detection of the train and also to protect them from dirt and stones flicked up from the passage of the train.
+While the train is in transit through the detection area, the LIDAR optical windows are shuttered to prevent detection of the train and also to protect them from dirt and stones thrown up from the passing train.

 Trains would only ever be subject to restricted speed with this system if there is a stationary obstacle of over 12 inches in dimensional size on the track.